 Generally, laughing gas must be gradually increased during each succeeding visit to our Cambridge dental clinic because the patient’s tolerance can vary from day to day.

 Ask Us about Using Laughing Gas

 It is still not known why dental nitrous oxide does what it does when administered by dentists but laughing gas has been used successfully to suppress the patient’s physical sensations such as touch, hearing, and pain.

 Laughing gas also tends to disinhibit some patient’s emotional sensations.
 The patient’s memory, ability to concentrate, or the ability to perform certain acts can be impaired while under the influence of the laughing gas.

-If you are looking for a Cambridge dental clinic that uses laughing gas then make an appointment with our dentists at Country Dental.
+If you are looking for a Southern Ontario dental clinic that uses laughing gas then make an appointment with our dentists at Country Dental.
 We offer a wide range of preventative and restorative dental services to our clients.

 Contact our Cambridge dentists today to book a dental appointment, or call the clinic nearest you.

 We’ve partnered with HealthSmart Financial Services At Country Dental, we are not only excited to have three dental clinic locations […]Read More